hbuchel/heather-buchel.com/content/blog/2023/07/just-normal-web-things.md

 - **Let me see scroll bars** Please don't hide them for the sake of your "slick" ui.
 Sometimes I want to click on the scrollbar and drag it.
 Just a normal web thing.
 - **Stop hijacking my typical browser shortcuts for use in your own app** I've seen this happen with `ctrl + f` for opening a custom in-app search bar.
 I don't want that.
 It doesn't always search the page as usual.

 I stopped myself from adding a lot of things that would usually fall under accessibility violations though there is definitely a lot of crossover in the list above.
-What did I miss?
+What did I miss? <a href="https://hachyderm.io/@hbuchel/110669996408706858">Let me know on Mastodon.</a>

+<iframe src="https://hachyderm.io/@hbuchel/110669996408706858/embed" class="mastodon-embed" style="max-width: 100%; border: 0" width="400" allowfullscreen="allowfullscreen"></iframe><script src="https://hachyderm.io/embed.js" async="async"></script>